daizutabi/ivory/docs/tutorial/task.md

     pass  # Do somthing, for example, run.start()
 ```

-You can specify other parameters which don't change during iteration.
+You can specify other parameters that don't change during iteration.

 ```python
 task = client.create_task('torch')